Digital Minimalism: Kyocera 902KC llms.txt

 Spotify Lite works very well, as does Tidal & PlexAMP.
 You’ll need to grab all of these applications off of APKPure and sideload them.

-Bluetooth headphones work out of the box, simply connect and go.
-You may wish to go into “Tools” and scroll to “Auto Assist” - in their you can disable the annoying popup that will come up when your headphones, bluetooth or otherwise, are connected.
+Bluetooth headphones work out of the box, simply connect and go - Bluetooth controls for skipping, pausing, and volume work perfectly even when the phone is closed.
+You may wish to go into “Tools” and scroll to “Auto Assist” - in there you can disable the annoying popup that will come up when your headphones, bluetooth or otherwise, are connected.

 Weather